DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 ## Bits to Qubits

 In quantum computing, a qubit is analogous to a bit in classical computing.
+I'm guessing you knew that already.
 As is a qubyte to a byte.
 As with classical computing, a qubit has two measurable states but there's a little more to it.

 When you measure a qubit, its quantum state is said to collapse; to a value that is either 0 or 1.
 Before you measure it, however, the two observable states have a certain probability.
 You can modify the probabilities of a quantum state, and what's more, you can employ multiple qubits that affect one another.